Case Study

 Pinning versions is the right first step.
 It is not the last one.
 Teams eventually bump versions, and the question becomes: did the new version add capabilities the old one didn't have?
 Did the publisher posture change?
 Did the score drop?

-The AgentScore Policy Gate answers that automatically on every PR.
+The AgentScore Policy Gate answers the second half automatically on every PR.
 Version bumps become deliberate decisions with visibility, not blind updates.
 The install is one YAML block and auto-provisions via GitHub OIDC.

 Want the same visibility for your repo?